notjawad/parcel-bot/README.md

 ## TODO

-- [ ] Add delivery notifications in DM
+- [ ] Add delivery notifications in DM.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.